renovatebot/renovate/docs/usage/configuration-options.md

 Possible values and meanings:

 - `auto`: Renovate will autodetect the best setting.
-It will use `behind-base-branc`h if configured to automerge or repository has been set to require PRs to be up to date.
+It will use `behind-base-branch` if configured to automerge or repository has been set to require PRs to be up to date.
 Otherwise, `conflicted `will be used instead
 - `never`: Renovate will never rebase the branch or update it unless manually requested
 - `conflicted`: Renovate will rebase only if the branch is conflicted
 - `behind-base-branch`: Renovate will rebase whenever the branch falls 1 or more commit behind its base branch